 I’ve been working to get a cookie recipe on the blog for some time now.
 I wanted to post an oil-free recipe that would stand up well to storage, but that has proven to be more difficult that expected.

-So I’m still working on that recipe, but in the mean time I still wanted to make some cookies that everyone can enjoy.
-Thus I made these amazing gluten-free & nut-free chocolate chip cookies!
+In the mean time, I still wanted to make some cookies that everyone can enjoy, so I came up with these amazing gluten-free & nut-free chocolate chip cookies!

-Buckwheat flour is cool too because it has an earthy, nutty taste to it and it’s high in fiber which is lacking in a lot of western diets!
-Cookies might not be a health food, but it’s definitely a super enjoyable way to get in some of your daily fiber.
+Buckwheat flour is cool too because it has an earthy, nutty taste to it and it’s high in fiber (which is lacking in a lot of western diets)!
+Cookies might not be a health food, but they're definitely a super enjoyable way to get in some of your daily fiber.

-AND because it’s a whole grain flour it also has a higher vitamin and mineral content than refined white flour does!!
+And because it’s a whole grain flour, Buckwheat also has a higher vitamin and mineral content than refined white flour.
 Yay for micronutrients!
 (Can you tell I’m a nutrition major yet?)

 Oh, man.
 I’m drooling.